Initializing a Linux Data Disk (Less Than or Equal to 2 TiB)

 Constraints

-- A disk created from a data source does not need to be initialized.
-Such a disk contains the source data in the beginning.
+- A disk created from a data source, such as a backup or snapshot, does not require initialization.
+It already contains the source data when it is created.
 Initializing the disk may clear the initial data on it.
 If you need to re-initialize the disk, you are advised to back up the disk data first.
 For how to back up data using CBR, see Backing Up EVS Disks.
 For how to back up data using snapshots, see Creating an EVS Snapshot.

 - Create partitions.
 In this example, create two primary partitions, /dev/vdb1 and /dev/vdb2 for data disk /dev/vdb.